 Avoiding climate catastrophe is our greatest global priority.
 The debate about whether higher concentrations of greenhouse gasses cause global warming is long over.
 The science is clear and we can see the change with our own eyes.
 The focus now should be on what we do about it.

-- We will use our influence as a large investor to promote a transition to a low carbon economy.
+• We will use our influence as a large investor to promote the transition to a low carbon economy.

-- We support the UK Government legislation to achieve carbon neutrality by 2050.
+• We support UK government legislation to achieve carbon neutrality by 2050.

 We're making a number of other commitments to achieve net zero carbon emissions by 2050:

 • From 2030, all homes built by our housing business will be capable of operating at net zero carbon emissions.
 In addition, we’re seeking to understand and monitor the embodied carbon associated with the construction of our homes.

 • From 2030, our operational footprint (occupied offices and business travel) will operate with net zero carbon emissions.

 • We will develop energy efficient commercial properties in our urban regeneration business and set science-based targets that are aligned with the Paris objective

 Five reasons we’re investing in clean energy

 We recognise that to support our future, we need to play a role in building a cleaner, greener society

 Tackling the climate crisis